The Returning Officer (RO) appoints around 500 people to help run the elections held within the Royal Borough.

 Postal staff open postal votes on a number of days in the 10 days prior to an election day in accordance with the election timetable.

-The provisional fees for the UK Parliamentary election 2019 are as below:
+The provisional fees for the Police and Crime Commission Election on Thursday 7 May 2020 are as below:

 - Count supervisor: £18 an hour + £20 training.